 Tofacitinib has also received marketing authorization in the EU for use in combination with MTX in adult patients with active PsA who have had an inadequate response or who have been intolerant to a prior DMARD therapy.
-The recommended posology is 5 mg film-coated tablets administered twice daily, which should not be exceeded.
+The recommended posology is 5 mg film-coated tablets administered twice daily or 11 mg prolonged release tablets administered once daily, which should not be exceeded.